 Starting a business is one of the most important decisions of a business owner’s life.
 Therefore, you want to think about it carefully and consider whether you want to run the business by yourself and the advantages and disadvantages of doing so.
 You may also want to consider going into partnership, however you should make sure that you make a decision that you feel confident and happy with.

 You can avoid conflicting ideas by going solo and being the sole owner of your business.
-You may struggle to find a partner that perfectly aligns with your visions, therefore going at it alone may be the best option for you.
+If you struggle to find a partner that perfectly aligns with your visions, then going at it alone may be the best option for you.
 Here are some pros and cons of running a business by yourself.

 Pros of being a sole business owner